 However, a criticism of this thinking is why women need to adapt to the work environment that has been created based on masculine needs.

 In the article on the impact of three or more women on corporate boards, more than a few women directors said because they were accustomed to be the only woman in the business environment, they have had to develop tough skins.
-(Alison M. Konrad, 2008)
+(Konrad, 2008)

 Another important factor that needs to be criticized in this literature is the one mentioned by Catalina Clave, Head of Information and Statical Products in Mexican Stock Exchange (BMV), since she compares the schedules of schools both in Mexico and in Europe, which in Europe (UK) are more flexible when they finish at 5:00 pm, which allows parents to pick up their children at the end of their working day.
 In Mexico there is no support from the government which allows classes until late, only in private schools.
 (Clave, 2007)